laget-se/narp/README.md

   // Where to put all the translations
   "output": "messages.json",

+  // Whether the extracted strings should be uploaded without
+  // being merged with the current upstream source strings,
+  // thus replacing it
+  "fresh": false,

   // If true, will output debug information to the console "verbose": false